 You may report side effects to your national health agency.

-- If your child also takes nelfinavir, give it at least 1 hour after your child takes this drug.
+- If you also take nelfinavir, take it at least 1 hour after you take this drug.

 - Shake well before use.